 This means that you always have to pay the doctor at the end of the consultation.
 This will prevent you from sending paper documents as explained above.

-How to avoid the affiliation process as inactive European?
+How to avoid the affiliation process as inactive?

-It can sem a piece of easy advice to give, but finding a job is the best way to get affiliated with French healthcare.
+It can seem a piece of easy advice to give, but finding a job is the best way to get affiliated with French healthcare.

 Any job will open your rights to French healthcare from the first full day of work!
-So doing an unskilled job were languages skills are not required will give you access to PUMA.
+So doing an unskilled job where language skills are not required will give you access to PUMA.
 Make sure you have a signed work contract and receive a payslip and you will be able to request your affiliation based on the professional criteria.

-To summarize, getting French healthcare as a European jobseeker is a challenge but it not impossible.
+To summarize, getting French healthcare as a jobseeker is a challenge but it is not impossible.
 Put all the chances on your side by following all my tips.

 For more information on French healthcare, check out my other related posts: